Thomas Vesey Dawson

+Lt.-Col. Hon.
 Thomas Vesey Dawson (3 September 1819 – 5 November 1854) was an Irish Whig politician and army officer.

 He was the son of Richard Thomas Dawson, 2nd Baron Cremorne and Anne Elizabeth Emily née Whaley.
-In 1851, he married Augusta Frederic Annie FitzPatrick, daughter of John FitzPatrick, 1st Baron Castletown and Augusta Mary née Douglas.
-They had at least two children: Vesey John Dawson (1853–1930), and Douglas Dawson (1854–1933).
+In 1851, he married Hon.
+Augusta Frederic Annie FitzPatrick, daughter of John FitzPatrick, 1st Baron Castletown and Augusta Mary née Douglas.
+They had at least two children: Vesey John Dawson and Douglas Dawson.